rebassoo/plotting/README.md

 "histos_quick.py" is the script that will make all the histograms "local" means that the ntuple is in the git directory.
 This is only the case for the Data RunA.
-"muon" is for the muon channel, "electron" for electron channel.
+"muon" is for the muon channel, (change to "electron" for electron channel).
 "SingleMuon" is the data stream.
 "-nb" means that you are running the job interactivaly (not batch submission)